Finding and Reading Log Files

 • Craft::error() – most urgent level before an exception, used to indicate that something didn’t function properly

-By default, Craft logs all levels when devMode is enabled.
+By default, Craft logs levels info and up when devMode is enabled.
 Otherwise, anything lower than warning will be ignored.

 Logged messages should designate a message body, level, and optional category.
 Here, the we’re using the custom-module category, overriding the default of application: